genovese/frplib/src/frplib/data/playground-help/statistics-combinators.md

 Statistics combinators take one or more statistics and combine them into a new statistic.

-## Arithmetic and Logical Combinators
+## Arithmetic and Logical Combinators and Composition

 Infix arithmetic operators `+`, `-`, `*`, `/`, `**`, `%` act as statistic
 combinators for appropriate statisics.
 The first four expect statistics